namtoki/English/listening/future_of_food.md

 👉 with O で付帯状況。ここでは例示に近くなる
 > I think the fear of the unknown is actually higher than all the risks we are taking right now
+>   with
->   with the amount of animals we are `raising` in intense, confined places
+>     the amount of animals we are `raising` in intense, confined places
 >       that can increase the risk of pandemics or `zoonotics` or things just like food poisoning.
->
 >     Or draining ecosystems to feed the crops to the animals
 >     Or even simply just like, what about animal welfare?
 >     Things of that nature.

+👉 2 つ目の that は名詞節を導く接続詞
 > [So] that's the part that has been really interesting for us to learn
->   that the fear of the unknown is more than the fear of what we are actually living with every second in our lives.
+>   that the fear of the unknown is more than the fear of what we are actually living `with every second` in our lives.
->

 > [And] part of this is communicating better, `demystifying` it.
 > [And] I think demystification should be very simple.

+👉 名詞節の羅列
-> Tasting the product, magical experience.
+> Tasting the product,
+> magical experience.
-> Touring the place where it's made in clean production facilities, where you can just go around and walk around and say, "Hey, here's animal cell growing."
+> Touring the place where it's made in clean production facilities,
+>   where you can just go around and walk around and say, "Hey, here's animal cell growing."

----
+> [And then] the last thing is just meeting the people that are making it.
+> You know, they're just like people in your neighborhood working, farming, the poeple that are working behind it.
+> Like, there's Gen Z's and millennials and people of all generations that are part of our team.
+> Just talking to them, like, these are real people working on making real products and solutions.

+12:25

 ## Jonkung